VictoriaMetrics/VictoriaMetrics/README.md

 curl -d 'measurement,tag1=value1,tag2=value2 field1=123,field2=1.23' -X POST 'http://localhost:8428/write'
 ```

-Arbitrary number of lines delimited by '\n' may be sent in a single request.
+An arbitrary number of lines delimited by '\n' may be sent in a single request.
 After that the data may be read via [/api/v1/export](#how-to-export-time-series) endpoint:

 ```